Nper4lta/dellarteInternationalAlumni/README.md

 # Dell' Arte International Alumni Database
 This is a web based alumni database to track graduates of 50+ years.
-There is 2 different users, admin and alumni.
+There are 2 different users, admin and alumni.
 Admins manage the alumni and different programs that they attend, while alumni can make a profile of themselves.
 Plus, there is a map view where you can see where the graduates are located.
 ## No Dependencies

 ## Set-Up